-Key information
+Key Information - for explanatory n otes, s

-Policy consultation period 1 1 November 2020 to 8 January 2021
+Policy consultation period + 1 November 2020 to 8 January 2021

-Policy determined on XXX February 2021 (the date when the admissions authority will
+Policy determined on 20 January 2021

-meet)

-Policy contact name and pos Kay Bishop, Senior Executive Assistant
+Policy contact name and position Kay Bishop, Senior Executive Assistant

-Amendments after determina ation
+Amendments after determination The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.

-Department for Education so hool number 878-2214
+Department for Education number 878-2214

 Age range 4 to 11

-Type of school Academy, primary school
+Type of school Academy primary school

-Admissions authority The Ventrus Multi-Academy Trust
+Admissions authority Ventrus Multi-Academy Trust

 Normal round intake Reception

-Published Admission Number 2022-23 20
+Published Admission Number 20

-Priority for children to anothe Pilton Community College
+Priority for children to another school Pilton Community College 1

-Priority for children from ano No
+Priority for children from another set ting No

 Designated religious character No

-Admissions catchment area Yes - see Page 3
+Admissions catchment area Yes - see below

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes

-To be used if seeking priority for an exceptional need to attend this
+Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+See below

-school.
-Included below at Page 5

 Key Dates Normal round

-When to apply 15 November 2021 to the National Closing Date which is 15 January 2022
+When to apply vember 2021 to the National Closing Date of 15 January 2022

-Decision National Offer Date which is 18 April 2022
+Decision lational Offer Date which is 19 April 2022

-022 or from 20 days after the refusal, whichever is later
+When to appeal from 15 May 2022 or from 20 days after the refusal, whichever is later 2

+Deadline to submit appeal 11 May 2022

+Deadline to hear appeal 29 July 2022 3

-Key Dates In-Year
+Key Dates In-Year admission

-admission

-When to apply 22 for Year Groups 1 to 6
+1 June 2022 for Year Groups 1 to 6

-ber 2022 for Reception
+1 September 2022 for Reception

-Decision Within 20-10 school days of an application
+Decision within 10 school days of an application

+20 school days after refusal

+Deadline to hear appeal within 30 school days of the form being submitted